-A good example is a kids movie.
-It’s licensed to many companies at the same time, creating hundreds of products such as T-shirts, hats, shorts, toys and other product categories.
+A good example is a kid’s movie.
+It’s licensed to many companies simultaneously, creating hundreds of products such as T-shirts, hats, shorts, toys, and other product categories.
 It’s also licensed internationally, creating more recurring revenue opportunities around the world.

-The second lucrative side of licensing is recurring revenue known as royalties.
+The second lucrative side of licensing is recurring revenue, known as royalties.
 Recurring revenue is one of the highest profit margin forms of revenue, continuously regenerating year after year.
-It’s very similar to real estate, such as a commercial office, that’s built once, and continues to collect rents for years to come.
+It’s very similar to real estate, such as a commercial office built once and continues to collect rents for years to come.
 In the case of your IP, you develop it once, and through licensing, you generate recurring royalties from all the licensed products or services.

 Collegiate sports licensing generates millions of dollars in recurring royalty revenues.
 Consumers love buying everything from T-shirts and sweatshirts to cell phone cases to home decor with their favorite college team’s brand.
 Each year, fans and alumni buy products featuring the team logos created decades ago that still deliver tens of millions of dollars in new product sales.

-By thinking about different ways to use your IP, you can create more recurring revenue from new licensees.
-One example is applying your consumer software to the business market, or applying a medical technology to the food industry.
+You can create more recurring revenue from new licensees by thinking about different ways to use your IP.
+One example is applying your consumer software to the business market or medical technology to the food industry.
 One of the nice things about intellectual property is it can change and evolve.
 And that’s one of the secrets to the money-making side of licensing.

 A third way to create lucrative licensing revenue is through sub-licensing.
-Basically you let one or more of your licensing partners re-license your IP to other companies and you get paid by both the licensee and sub-licensee.
-One of my clients used this strategy to successfully launch their product in Europe.
-We licensed a large distribution company and gave them sub-licensing rights to some countries in Western and Central Europe.
-In this case, the master licensee paid royalties from their direct product sales as well as royalties from other companies in different countries.
+Basically, you let one or more of your licensing partners re-license your IP to other companies, and you get paid by both the licensee and sub-licensee.
+One of my clients used this strategy to launch their product in Europe successfully.
+We licensed a large distribution company and gave them sub-licensing rights to Western and Central European countries.
+In this case, the master licensee paid royalties from their direct product sales and royalties from other companies in different countries.

 Remember, licensing is a money-making process.
-Through licensing, you create a bigger “revenue pie” for your IP, which makes it more profitable for you and your licensing partners.
+Through licensing, you create a bigger “revenue pie” for your IP, making it more profitable for you and your licensing partners.